davidtc8/davidtc8/README.md

 # Hello, world! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = "40">

 Hi, I'm [David Torres](https://www.linkedin.com/in/david-tc/), 🚀 from Mexico!
-I'm currently working as a Full Stack Engineer using React.js, SQL, Kraken and GitHub.
+I'm currently working as a Full Stack Engineer at Nymbus with 3 years of experience using React.js, SQL, Kraken and GitHub.
 Along with my team I'm currently developing a geolocation application for Desktop (React) and Mobile (React Native).

 ## ✍🏻 Writing and Website